robinscholz/kirby-mux/README.md

 ### MUX_DEV

 Set this to `true` for local development.
-Instead of the actual video, the plugin will upload a test video to MUX.
-This is neccessary, since videos need to be publicly hosted for MUX to be able to import them.
+Instead of the actual video, the plugin will upload a test video to Mux.
+This is neccessary, since videos need to be publicly hosted for Mux to be able to import them.

 > **NOTE:** This plugin includes a .env.example file as well.

 ## Caveats

 The plugin does not include any frontend facing code or snippets.
-In order to stream the videos from MUX you need to implement your own custom video player.
+In order to stream the videos from Mux you need to implement your own custom video player.
 [HLS.js](https://github.com/video-dev/hls.js/) is a good option for example.

 ## Plugin Development